plashchynski/vigi/docs/configuration.md

 `DisableDetection` - Disable object detection.
 Use it if detection is too slow for you hardware.

 `InferenceDevice` - "cuda" or "cpu".
 By default it detects automatically if GPU is available.
 If not, it uses CPU.

+HTTP Basic Authentication for the web console:

+`HttpBasicUsername` - Username for HTTP Basic Authentication for the web console.

+`HttpBasicPassword` - Password for HTTP Basic Authentication for the web console.

+`HttpBasicHashedPassword` - Hashed password for HTTP Basic Authentication for the web console.
+This is a more secure way to store the password in the configuration file.
+Use `scripts/generate_password.py` to generate the hashed password.

 The following settings are for Email notifications: